leaninnovationlabs/dmcp/docs/sample_requests/curl_examples.md

 - `datasource_id` must reference an existing datasource
 - Parameter names in SQL must match the `:parameter_name` format
-- The `parameters` field is optional if your query has no parameters
+- The `parameters` field is optional if your tool has no parameters
-- Query names must be unique across the system
+- Tool names must be unique across the system
+- For updates, only include the fields you want to change - other fields will remain unchanged